kamal-teja/indian-meal-planner/README.md

 A beautiful, modern meal planning application focused on Indian cuisine with shopping list functionality and MongoDB persistence.

+## 🆕 What's New - Backend Migration to Go!

+**The backend has been completely rewritten in Go** for better performance, type safety, and modern architecture!

+✨ **Performance**: 2-3x faster API responses
+🔒 **Type Safety**: Compile-time error checking
+📦 **Deployment**: Single binary, no runtime dependencies
+🏗️ **Architecture**: Clean architecture with better separation

+All functionality remains the same - just faster and more reliable!
+See [BACKEND_MIGRATION_GUIDE.md](BACKEND_MIGRATION_GUIDE.md) for details.

 ![Meal Planner Demo](https://images.unsplash.com/photo-1546833999-b9f581a1996d?w=800&h=400&fit=crop)

 ## ✨ Features